What Happens When I Lose A Tooth Or Multiple Teeth?

 Here at Sacramento Surgical Arts, PC, serving the greater Sacramento and Yuba–Sutter Areas, our oral surgery team is dedicated to providing you with safe bone grafting procedures in our comfortable environment.
 We have five convenient locations to serve you, and have years of experience providing a variety of oral surgery procedures to our patients throughout the area.
 Our staff is committed to excellent customer service, and we go above and beyond to ensure that you receive the best possible care.

-We offer same day appointments if you find yourself in need of an emergency treatment.
+We offer same day appointments if you find yourself in need of emergency dental treatment.
 If you would like to request more information about bone grafting procedures, we would be happy to answer any questions that you may have about the procedure.